CRosenauer/CR-Engine/UPDATE.md

  updates to the CR-Engine.
 For a more general overview see repository notes.

+# March, 7, 2020
+ This has been a fairly sizeale update.
+In this update the following functionality has been added: sprite rotating, sprite stretching, sprite flipping, alpha textures, and dynamic display.
+As an additional note, I have also added a configuration file, "config.h" to allow for easy editing of specific engine features and constants.

+ Starting with sprite rotating, stretching, and flipping;
+ these pieces of functionality can only be used with textures labelled as sprites (enum CRE_RenderingFlag::RENDERINGFLAG_SPRITE in "texture.h").

+ The entity and texture classes have been given functionality to set rotation angles, stretching scales, and flip flags.
+See "entity.h" and "texture.h" for more specifics.

+ Rotation angles are meassured clockwise in degrees.
+Stretching scales are stored for both X direction scaling and Y direction scaling and can be changed independantly.
+Sprites cal be flipped by setting flip flags.
+For flips flags see enum CRE_FlipFlag.

+ Display resolution, fullscreen mode, and aspect ratio handling can all be set during game runtime through an object of CRE_Video class.

+ Display resolution can be set to whatever you want it to be.
+There are currently three fullscreen modes: fullscreen, borderless fullscreen, and windowed.
+Aspect ratio handling is used when the aspect ratio of the game rendering does not match the display aspect ratio.
+ You can set the engine to scale or stretch the game's rendered image to fit the screen.
+Stretch to fit works slightly differently in windowed mode to remove black bars on the side of the window.

+ The default values for all of these can be found in "config.h"

+ This will likely be the last "major" update to the engine as things are nearing completion and the engine is slowly taking shape.
+ That being said I still want to improve the engine by adding/altering functionality.
+A few examples are adding controller support, saving and loading keybindings from some ini file, decouping video rendering from game logic, and adding paralax background and foreground scrolling just to name a few.

 # Feburary, 23, 2020
  In this update the rendering system has been changed slightly to (hopefully) optimize rendering and increase frame rates.